dhruvmehta221105/dhruvmehta221105/README.md

 ### 💡 Philosophy

-> *"Great software isn't just code that works—it's code that's understandable, maintainable, and built to solve real problems."*
+> *"Build software that solves problems, scales gracefully, and leaves the codebase better than you found it."*

 </div>